ecolab-web3/csa-rwa-solidity/README.md

 To allow for future feature additions or bug fixes without forcing users to migrate to a new contract, the next logical step is to implement an upgradable contract using OpenZeppelin's Upgrades Contracts.
 This would enable future evolution, such as transforming the contract into a multi-farmer platform.

-### 3. Enhance DApp and Admin Panel UI/UX
+### 3. Enhance dApp and Admin Panel UI/UX

-The current DApps are functional prototypes.
+The current dApps are functional prototypes.
 A production version would require enhancing them with a modern framework and adding features like an NFT gallery, redemption history, and a more comprehensive admin dashboard.

 ### 4. Undergo a Professional Security Audit